mbeddr/mps-platform-docs/src/doc/docs/clean_code/mps/general.md

 ## Exceptions
 - Use checked exceptions for recoverable conditions and run-time exceptions for programming errors [^2]^,^[^3].
-- Consider alternative ways to showing errors than throwing exceptions such as showing [notifications](https://plugins.jetbrains.com/docs/intellij/notifications.html#top-level-notifications-balloons).
+- Consider alternative ways of showing errors than throwing exceptions such as showing [notifications](https://plugins.jetbrains.com/docs/intellij/notifications.html#top-level-notifications-balloons).
 Examples for such notifications are balloons and dialogs.
 - Attach throwable objects to logging statement if available:
   `#!java log error "This is an error",errorObject`
 - Clean up in the finally block of a try statement.